How do I apply for benefits?

 Can the software's estimates match AnyPIA's estimates if I'm under age 62?

 The closest, but not exactly the same, AnyPIA assumptions are for no benefit increase beginning with the current year increase and the latest Trustees' Report Alternative II National Average Wage increase.
-These assumptions use the same real wage growth from the Trustees' report as our software, but combine it with the Trustees' estimated future inflation rates, rather than your inflation rate, to calculate future nominal National Average Wages and they cause the PIA to be reported in real current year dollars.
+These assumptions use the same real wage growth from the Trustees' report as our software, but compound it with the Trustees' intermediate inflation rate assumptions to project future nominal National Average Wages and they cause the Primary Insurance Amount (PIA) to be reported in real current year dollars.

-Because our software and AnyPIA use different inflation assumptions they estimate different future nominal National Average Wages, which means that the indexed earnings differ, which, in turn, means the PIAs will also differ.
-Changing the inflation rate and nominal rate of return in our software does not affect the real National Average wage growth since it comes from the Trustees' report.
-Also, the National Average wage does not affect your estimated future covered earnings
+Because our software and AnyPIA use different inflation assumptions they, in general, estimate different future nominal National Average Wages, which means that the indexed earnings differ, which, in turn, means the PIAs will also differ.
+Changing your assumed inflation rate changes the projected future nominal National Average Wages.

 Does the software account for foreign income and pensions?